usnistgov/trec-browser/browser/src/docs/trec8/overview.md

 {==

 SDR involves the search and retrieval of excerpts from spoken audio recordings using a combination of automatic speech recognition and information retrieval technologies.
 The TREC SDR Track has provided an infrastructure for the development and evaluation of SDR technology and a common forum for the exchange of knowledge between the speech recognition and information retrieval research communities.
 The SDR Track can be declared a success in that it has provided objective, demonstrable proof that this technology can be successfully applied to realistic audio collections using a combination of existing technologies and that it can be objectively evaluated.
-The design and TRic SnaTra f each othe D aluations art poresent trand the resolts are discasized.
-Plans for the 2000

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- J. Garofolo (National Institute of Standards and Technology)
+- J. Garofolo, National Institute of Standards and Technology (NIST)
-- C. Auzanne (National Institute of Standards and Technology)
+- C. Auzanne, National Institute of Standards and Technology (NIST)
-- E. Voorhees (National Institute of Standards and Technology)
+- E. Voorhees, National Institute of Standards and Technology (NIST)

 :fontawesome-solid-globe: **Track Web Page:** [`https://trec.nist.gov/data/sdr.html`](https://trec.nist.gov/data/sdr.html)